Skip to Content

 2) Bonne continuation !

 “Bonne continuation !” is another common expression for “good luck” that you’ll hear in the French-speaking world.
-WordReference gives the translation “keep it up!” for bonne continuation is “good continuation.
+WordReference translates bonne continuation to “keep it up!”

 However, the real meaning of this expression is something to the effect of “good luck in your future endeavors”.
 Two people will often use this expression when parting ways and don’t expect to see each other again.
 It is somewhat of a cold expression used with minimal emotion.